 self.last_updated = time.time()

 atan2(y, x) for spatial position.
-This gives you an angle in radians from -π to π that describes where an object is around the room, not just in Cartesian space.
-Distance from center (via sqrt(x² + y²)) handles the “far from audience vs. close to audience” axis.
-Together these two values give you a polar coordinate system that maps naturally to how people think about being somewhere in a room.
-I used these spatial parameters to drive the panner in Ableton, which was connected to our 10-speaker spatial audio setup.
-The angle determined the speaker number and the distance from center determined the distance variable in that speaker.
+This gives an angle from -π to π describing where an object is around the room, while distance from center (sqrt(x² + y²)) handles the close-vs-far axis.
+Together they form a polar coordinate system that maps naturally to how people think about being somewhere in a room.
+I used these to drive the panner in Ableton, connected to our 10-speaker spatial audio setup: angle set the speaker, distance set the distance variable.

 Frame-delta velocity, but only for the drumsticks.
-Drumsticks are the one instrument where hitting something matters — a fast downward motion should register as a drum hit, not as ambient positional data.
-So every frame, I subtract the previous position from the current position, compute the magnitude, and store that as velocity.
-I only update velocity for drumsticks because for the other instruments it’s noise — a guest slowly moving the sax around the room doesn’t need a velocity channel.
-This also solved a practical motion capture issue: the drumsticks are more difficult to track because they’re straight sticks, and you need to be able to hold them, making traditional markers impractical.
-We ended up using reflective tape, which worked for position, but the rotation data was very jittery and unreliable.
-By using velocity as the main trigger for the drums instead of rotation, we were able to have a responsive drum part without needing clean rotation data from the drumsticks.
+Drumsticks are the one instrument where hitting something matters — a fast downward motion should register as a drum hit, not ambient positional data.
+Every frame I subtract the previous position from the current, compute the magnitude, and store it as velocity, only for the drumsticks (for other instruments it’s just noise).
+This also solved a tracking problem: the straight sticks were hard to track and couldn’t take traditional markers, so we used reflective tape, which gave usable position but very jittery rotation.
+Triggering the drums off velocity instead of rotation gave us a responsive drum part without needing clean rotation data.

 Cleanup with last_updated.
 If a guest puts down an instrument and walks away, QTM eventually stops seeing it, which can cause errors downstream in the sound and visual connections.
 The registry has a cleanup(max_age=1.0) method that drops any object that hasn’t been updated in the last second.
 This prevents stale data from sitting in the output tables.